Lower Your Risk of Falling

 Get your vision checked.

 Your vision changes as you get older.
-Poor vision can increase your chances of falling.
+And poor vision can increase your chances of falling.

-Get your eyes tested every 1 to 2 years to make sure you’re wearing glasses or contact lenses with the right prescription strength.
+Get your eyes checked every year to make sure you’re wearing glasses or contact lenses with the right prescription strength.
 Be sure to update your glasses or contacts if your prescription has changed.
 Read more about keeping your vision healthy.

 Get a bone density test.